pauldmccarthy/fsleyes/userdoc/overlays.rst

   and clip the mesh according to this data (only when showing the mesh outline), using the same properties that are described for :ref:`volume overlays <overlays_volume>`.

+- **Vertex data index** If you have selected some 4D **vertex data**, this setting allows you to control the data volume that is displayed.

 - **Lookup table** If you have selected some categorical vertex data, you may use this setting to colour the mesh according to a lookup table instead of a